NomicFoundation/hardhat-vscode/docs/publish-extension.md

   - vscode running against docker
 11. On a successful check, `rebase merge` the release branch into main
 12. Switch to main branch and pull the latest changes
-13. Git tag the version and push the tag `git push --follow-tags`
+13. Git tag the version, `g tag -a v0.x.x -m "v0.x.x"` and push the tag `git push --follow-tags`
 14. Upload the vsix file to the microsoft marketplace
-15. Upload the vsix file to openvsx
+15. Upload the vsix file to openvsx, `npx ovsx publish hardhat-solidity-0.5.0.vsix -p zzzzzz-zzzz-zzzzzz`
-16. Rebase `development` onto `main`
+16. Rebase `development` onto `main`, and force push back to github
+17. Update the discord announcements channel